 - Heartburn facts

 - What are the symptoms of heartburn?

-- When is heartburn surgery necessary?
+- How is heartburn diagnosed?

 - Find a local Doctor in your town